Q: “How do you make these? Is that ‘real’ rust?”

 Q: “What kind of care do your Rust Art pieces require?”

-RGB: The same as a nice oil painting.
+RGB: About the same as a nice oil painting.

 Most of the images must be kept indoors in a relatively arid environment (i.e., not in your bathroom).
 On some pieces, portions are “sealed” and other areas are left untreated.
 This encourages subtle changes over time and is part of the art.

 Just like oil paintings, these should not be touched with bare hands.
 The sweat and the oil on your fingers is actually corrosive.
 If a piece is unsealed, touching it can change the rust that is already on the piece or start rust on any bare steel.
 When properly hung, these pieces are as rugged and long-lasting as any oil painting.

 Q: “How long does it take to make one of your Rust Art pieces?”

 RGB: I have created my own techniques for encouraging rust and I’m continuously researching and experimenting with ways to speed up and control corrosion and patination.
 Some of these techniques can produce changes right before your eyes.
 I go through phases where I do lots of this sort of experimentation.

-Many pieces, however, take several years to get the sort of rust that I like.
+Most pieces, however, take several years to get the sort of rust that I like and to develop an honest character.
 I have several that I have been working on (and off) for over five years.
 One reason I enjoy rust art is that more than my will is involved.
 Rust has its own say in the matter.
 Normally, it’s a collaboration, but sometimes there are also moments of fierce battle.

 Q: “Do you make pieces on commission?”